Reversibility of Affine Transformations: Introduction

 Let $\D :=\R,\C$ or $ \H$.
-The space $ \D^n $ equipped with a $\D$-hermitian form gives a model for hermitian geometry.
+The space $ \D^n $ equipped with a (right) $\D$-Hermitian form gives a model for Hermitian geometry.
 When $ \D=\R $, this is the well-known classical Euclidean geometry.
 The reversibility problem in the isometry group $ {\rm O}(n)\ltimes \R^n $ of the $n$-dimensional Euclidean space was classified by Short in \cite{Sh}.
-This has been extended in \cite{GL} for the isometry group $ {\rm U}(n,\F)\ltimes \F^n $ of the $\F$-hermitian space, where $\F= \C $ or $\H$.
+This has been extended in \cite{GL} for the isometry group $ {\rm U}(n,\F)\ltimes \F^n $ of the $\F$-Hermitian space, where $\F:= \C $ or $\H$.

 Considering $\D^n $ as an affine space, the group of automorphisms of $\D^n$, denoted by $ \mathrm{Aff}(n,\D) $, is given by $\mathrm{GL}(n,\D)\ltimes \D^n $.
 The affine space is important to understand the affine structure on geometric manifolds; see the tome \cite{Go} for details.
-Understanding reversibility for the affine group $ \mathrm{Aff}(n,\D) $ is a natural problem of interest.
+Understanding reversible and strongly reversible elements in the affine group $ \mathrm{Aff}(n,\D) $ is a natural problem of interest.
 In this paper, we have investigated this problem.
 Our main result is the following: